jmsv/astonhack2018/README.md

 - users add n songs to a playlist every week
 - users vote on how much they like each added song
 - most liked songs are added to a 'good songs' playlist
+- scoring per song is based on average score not total
+- can only vote if you added songs in previous week

 ### architecture